alpmarangoz/thesis-work/robotarm_simulation/README.md

 The simulation includes simulation programs and control system implentations on two-link and three-link open chain robotic manipulators.
 Following references are used for formulation of the manipulator dynamics:

 * General robotic manipulator modeling:
- * R. Tedrake, Underactuated robotics: algorithms for walking, running, swimming, flying, and manipulation (course notes for mit 6.832), Available at http:
+  * R. Tedrake, Underactuated robotics: algorithms for walking, running swimming, flying, and manipulation (course notes for mit 6.832), Available at http://underactuated.mit.edu/underactuated.html [28/11/2017].
-//underactuated.mit.edu/underactuated.html [28/11/2017].
   * J.-J. E. Slotine and W. Li, Applied nonlinear control, 1.
 Prentice-Hall Englewood Cliffs, NJ, 1991, vol. 199.

 ***Description of files:***